|Registration Restriction Codes|

 5. Dual Enrollment: High School students who have completed their sophomore year with at least a 3.50 GPA are eligible to take beginning level courses under a Dual Enrollment Program.
 In order to participate in this program, students must be granted admission to the program by the Office of Admission.
-For registration information contact the Office of Academic Advising at (509) 313-4072.
+Accepted students should contact Emily Wakefield in the Registrar's Office for registration information at (509) 313-6355.

 6. Senior Citizen Registration: Gonzaga encourages senior citizens over 62 years of age to register for undergraduate courses (without credit or record) as space is available.
 Registration requires proof of age.
 The student must obtain the instructor’s signature on the Senior Citizen Registration form available through the Registrar’s Office.
 There will be no tuition fees charged for regular classroom courses.
-When the course includes a lab, the required lab fee will be charged.
+Senior citizen auditors are permitted to register for any undergraduate lecture course with space available at the beginning of the fall and spring semesters.
+When the course includes a fee, the required course fee will be charged.